youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 <p class="meta">01 Oct 2016 - Buffalo Grove, Illinois - 02:04</p>

-_OK, so it turns out trying to watch a movie a day is a huge time sink.
-I did it for about a week and a half, but eventually couldn't handle the time.
+_OK, so I watched a movie a day for about a week or so, and then just started forgetting about watching more.
 Whoops._

-_Even writing about all of the films I mentioned in the last blog post was hard.
-There's a lot to discuss in all of those films.
-They all ended up being very good, with these ratings:_
+_All the movies I ended up watching were really incredible, at least.
+I rated them like this:_

 - _Princess Momonoke: 9.5/10_
 - _The Big Lebowski: 7.5/10_